pierpaolo28/sapiensLink/README.md

 If you want to rebuild making sure to not cache anything use: `DB_USER='admin' DB_PASSWORD='password' docker-compose build --no-cache` first.
 Or if need to clear everything use `docker system prune --volumes`.

-The Django frontend should be accessible from [localhost](http://localhost/) and the Next.js frontend from [localhost:3000](http://localhost:3000/)
+The Django frontend should be accessible from [localhost:8001](http://localhost:8001/), the Next.js frontend from [localhost:3001](http://localhost:3000/) and the Nginx frontend from [localhost](http://localhost/)

 To create an admin user, run these commands from the terminal and follow the instructions:

 ```
-docker exec -it sapienslink_backend_1 /bin/bash
+docker exec -it sapienslink_django_1 /bin/bash
 python manage.py createsuperuser
 ```

-Make sure to first login through the application [login page](http://localhost/login/) and then go to the admin panel from [this address](http://localhost/admin/).
+Once created the admin user you can then access the admin panel from [this address](http://localhost/admin/).

 To clear resources after usage use: `docker-compose down -v`.